archf/ansible-network/README.md

   - vibr0
 ```

-You can map those variables to the matching unprefixed variable inside a device.
+You can map most of those variables to the matching unprefixed variable inside a device.

 Dependencies
 ------------